- April 5 – Amerika Haus, Vienna, Austria – “Reflecting on Race in America: Marking the 50th Anniversary of Martin

 I retired from my position as a university professor of American history fifty years later.
-I taught some African American history in the US History survey course, but it was not my specialty.
-My books and articles concern the intersection between the public world and the private one we inhabit in our daily lives.
+I taught some African American history in the US History survey course, but it was not my research specialty.
+My books and articles concern the intersection between our daily lives and the public world.
 My teaching emphasized that history is not a collection of facts, but a way of thinking about how things change.
 I bring these perspectives to this project.

-In response to Charleston, to police shootings, and to #BlackLivesMatter, I am offering a series of illustrated talks, “A White Historian Reads Black History.”
-I first delivered “A White Historian Confronts American Slavery” in February, 2016.
-“A White Historian Confronts Lynching” launched in October of that year; in the DC area, I have been honored to share the stage for the lynching presentation with poet Marcia Cole.
-My third talk, first offered in October 2017, is about voting rights, a topic on many minds anticipating the 2018 and 2020 elections.
+In February 2016, responding to Charleston, to police shootings, and to #BlackLivesMatter, I began my series of illustrated talks, “A White Historian Reads Black History,” with “A White Historian Confronts American Slavery.”
+My talk on lynching launched in October of that year; in the DC area, I have been honored to share the stage for the lynching presentation with poet Marcia Cole.
+My third talk, first offered in October 2017, is about voting rights, a topic on many minds as Americans anticipate the 2018 and 2020 elections.
 Each talk is illustrated with more than 50 historical photographs, maps, and charts.
 Others in the works are about residential segregation and race riots.

 Mark Greiner, former pastor of the Takoma Park Presbyterian Church, wrote about my first talk: “The lecture so evocatively described our shared history and its ongoing legacies and struggles.
 Further, you modeled how a white person / scholar can struggle into owned history.
 You simultaneously ‘performed’ history and solidarity.
 I was struck that the audience was eager to say, ‘yes, and we need to look at even more history.’
 What an affirmation of the rich vein you’ve tapped.
 Sobered, delighted with and inspired by your work…..”